nxadm/rakudo-pkg/README.md

 If you don't have `lsb_release` installed, you can use the OS codename (e.g., stretch, bionic, etc.) instead of the `lsb_release -cs` command.

-### Centos and Fedora
+### Centos, Fedora and RHEL

-To use the repos on CentOS, Fedora and openSUSE, you need to a repofile:
+To use the repos on CentOS, Fedora and RHEL, you need to a repofile:

 ```
 $ echo -e "[rakudo-pkg]\nname=rakudo-pkg\nbaseurl=https://dl.bintray.com/nxadm/rakudo-pkg-rpms/`lsb_release -is`/`lsb_release -rs| cut -d. -f1`/x86_64\ngpgcheck=0\nenabled=1" | sudo tee -a /etc/yum.repos.d/rakudo-pkg.repo